-For whatever reason, there are plenty of hotel owners out there that have convinced themselves that ignoring reviews is OK.
-This is entirely not true.
+For whatever reason, many are convinced that ignoring reviews on third-party sites like Yelp is OK.
+This is entirely not true and one of the biggest hotel owner mistakes you can make.
 We can all agree that there will be the occasional whiny guest that simply enjoys complaining and causing trouble.
 Yet, the vast majority of reviews are from regular people who experienced something negative, minor or otherwise.

 Every review must be attended to.
 This is your chance to get free insight.
 To find out what needs improving so that your hotel can be as successful as possible.
 If and when positive reviews surface – celebrate!
 Use positive reviews to help promote your hotel and strengthen hotel guest relations.
 This is a simple task – do not ignore reviews.
 Read them, respond to them, take action, and move forward.